unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-graceful reload when the specified filesystem object is modified
+``help``: graceful reload when the specified filesystem object is modified

 fs-brutal-reload
 ****************